One of Japan’s biggest sporting events is undoubtedly the All Japan High School Summer Baseball Tournament otherwise known as “Koshien”.

 The tournament, taking place annually in Hyogo, is a two-week affair.
-Forty Nine teams, each representing their home prefecture (with Hokkaido and Tokyo sending 2 teams each), participate in a single elimination tournament all vying to hoist the championship flag.
+Forty-Nine teams, each representing their home prefecture (with Hokkaido and Tokyo sending 2 teams each), participate in a single-elimination tournament all vying to hoist the championship flag.

-The players that aren’t as successful traditionally collect dirt from the field to memorialize the fact that they stood on those hollowed grounds; as this truly is a life-long dream of many young boys across Japan, with many of the biggest names in Japanese baseball being born out of this tournament.
+The players that aren’t as successful traditionally collect dirt from the field to memorialize the fact that they stood on those hallowed grounds; as this truly is a life-long dream of many young boys across Japan, with many of the biggest names in Japanese baseball being born out of this tournament.

-The tournament is back this year after being canceled in 2020 due to the corona virus.
+The tournament is back this year after being canceled in 2020 due to the coronavirus.
 Last year was only the 3rd time in history the tournament was canceled, with the other two times being during WW2.
 But while the tournament is back this summer, it looks much different from those of years past.

 Normally a sold-out-standing-room-only affair, the stands this year are mostly empty as the general public is not allowed to attend.
-Each school is allowed to bring a small coalition of staff, students, and player’s family members to the games, though in a lesser number than previous years.
+Each school is allowed to bring a small coalition of staff, students, and players’ family members to the games, though in a lesser number than previous years.
 Even the schools’ brass bands have been reduced in size.

-Nio Kinoshita, captain of the Ishikawa’s Komatsu Ohtani High School and the student selected to give the player’s oath at the opening ceremony, spoke emotionally about the corona virus’ affect on the players themselves.
+Nio Kinoshita, captain of the Ishikawa’s Komatsu Ohtani High School and the student selected to give the player’s oath at the opening ceremony, spoke emotionally about the corona virus’ effect on the players themselves.

-Speaking about how the events of last year greatly impacted the lives of these young students, Kinoshita said “Our school lives and club activities have become totally different to two years ago. … Last year, our senior students broke down crying because their Koshien dream was dashed. … But we did not give up. … We have progressed step by step while being encouraged by our friends’ smiles, enveloped in our families’ deep affection, and inspired by athletes across the world.”
+Speaking about how the events of last year greatly impacted the lives of these young students, Kinoshita said “Our school lives and club activities have become different to two years ago. … Last year, our senior students broke down crying because their Koshien dream was dashed. … But we did not give up. … We have progressed step by step while being encouraged by our friends’ smiles, enveloped in our families’ deep affection, and inspired by athletes across the world.”

-The pandemic isn’t the only thing affecting this years Koshien.
+The pandemic isn’t the only thing affecting this year’s Koshien.
 Heavy rain has resulted in 6 delayed/postponed games, the highest number in Koshien history.

 Niigata’s representative team, Nihon Bunri, was one of the teams to have their first game postponed.
-They will take on Fukui’s Tsuruga Kehi tomorrow, August 10th, at 10:30am.
+They will take on Fukui’s Tsuruga Kehi tomorrow, August 10th, at 10:30 am.

-To date, no team from Niigata, or from Hokuriku in general, has ever been able to win the tournament.
+To date, no team from Niigata, or Hokuriku in general, has ever been able to win the tournament.
 Will Nihon Bunri be able to make history, or will they be bringing home dirt?